sajjadGG/book-python/stdlib/operating-system/about.rst

 Sysconfig
 ---------
-You can use sysconfig as a script with Python’s -m option:
+You can use sysconfig as a script with Python's -m option:

 .. code-block:: console